Aug. 13, 2018

-It’s almost time to hit the stores and start the search for the perfect gown for the fall ball.
+It’s time to think about hitting the stores and start the search for the perfect gown for the fall ball.

 Homecoming is coming!

 And all you need to make it perfect is that special dress.
-You delve into the Mac Duggal 2017 Homecoming dress collection, your eyes soaking up the gorgeous gowns and all their exquisite detailing, your heartbeat picks up at the thought of slipping into one of these festive, fabulous frocks.
+You delve into the Mac Duggal 2018 homecoming dresses in the Cocktail and iEENA collections, your eyes soaking up the gorgeous gowns and all their exquisite detailing, your heartbeat picks up at the thought of slipping into one of these festive, fabulous frocks.

 But you’re stuck on one little detail.
 What color should I wear?

 If you have ever Googled one of those “how to find your perfect color” guides, you know the very next step after clicking on one of the hundreds of thousands of links is to then hit up Google for the definitions of half the words you just read.
 Winter, summer, autumn tones, oranges, blues, cool, warm, pink, natural, muted, glowing, deep… figuring out what your precise skin coloring is just to find what shade will look best on you can be exhausting.
 Some “helpful” sites are even packed with flowcharts similar to this:

 The truth is, unless you naturally “get” what it means to go through all those color analysis charts, you probably need professional help if you want to use them to find your perfect color.
 Because even following the instructions to a tee can make you go mad.
 And no one wants to see that.

 But there are simpler ways to get to the root of your best color when it comes to choosing your homecoming dress.
 One is to determine the undertone of your skin.
 The other, simply look to guides for what colors look good with your locks.